nicfv/npm/packages/buildform/example-ui/Number Input/README.md

 In this example, we have created a new `NumberInput` to simulate an input asking for the user's age, and attached an input event listener to it.
 This will print out the selected age every time the user makes a change to the input.
 In the options, we are enforcing a minimum and maximum value, and only allowing integer values.

-> If this were a real web app, such as HTML5 barebones or React, you would use the `getElement()` function to append this element onto the parent.
+Finally, we use the `getElement()` function to appent our newly created/configured control onto our HTML page.